GoodnessObi/weather-journal-app/README.md

 Deployed on the web [here](https://weatherjournal-app.herokuapp.com/)

-Put in values in the input fields and clicking the generate button.
+Put in values in the input fields and click the generate button.
 The date, temperature, what the day actually feels like :) and your feelings are returned.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)